 One of the elections made in the Schedule of an ISDA Master Agreement regards the applicability of Automatic Early Termination.
-If this election is made in respect of a party to the ISDA Master Agreement, then the occurrence of certain Bankruptcy Event of Default events (a subset of those specified in Section 5(a)(vii) of the Bankruptcy Event of Default) in relation to such a party (the "Defaulting Party" in this case) will automatically cause all outstanding Transactions under the ISDA Master Agreement to be closed-out (rather than requiring the Non-Defaulting Party to send a notice specifying the Early Termination Date for the close-out to occur).
+If this election is made with respect to a party to the ISDA Master Agreement, then the occurrence of certain Bankruptcy Event of Default events (a subset of those specified in Section 5(a) (vii) of the Bankruptcy Event of Default) with respect to the party (the "Defaulting Party" in this case) will automatically cause all outstanding Transactions under the ISDA Master Agreement to be closed-out (rather than requiring the Non-Defaulting Party to send a notice specifying the Early Termination Date for the close-out to occur).